Mid-Push/Moving-Semantic-Transfer-Network/README.md

 <img src="introduction/target.png" width="450"  />
 </div>

 Based on adversarial adaptation, we propose a `Pseudo Centroid Alignment Objective` to enforce `Semantic Transfer`.
 If you are limited to use a relative-small batch size (64 for 31-classification or 100 for 1000-classification), you might be interested in our `Moving Centroid Alignment`.

+###  Welcome to check our [paper](http://proceedings.mlr.press/v80/xie18c/xie18c.pdf).

 ## Citation
 If you find this useful for your research, we would be pleased if you cite the following papers: